 The digital version of Halo 5: Guardians took absolutely ages to install on my Xbox One.

-While I was waiting, pacing, smoking, watching each agonising percentage jump, I was reminded of that tingle in the balls and skin-prickling sense of excitement and anticipation that only Halo can bring.
-I remembered queuing up drunk in the misty Ashford air for the midnight launch of Halo: Reach.
-Waiting up all night for GAME Aberystwyth to start selling copies of Halo 3 to grungers at the ungodly hour of 7am.
-Tearing off the cellophane and plunging red-eyed, straight into the heroic campaign after months of rumours, previews, screenshots, secrets and lies.
+While I was waiting, pacing, smoking, watching each agonizing percentage jump, I was reminded of that tingle in the balls and skin-prickling sense of excitement and anticipation that only Halo can bring.
+I remembered lining up drunk in the misty Ashford air for the midnight launch of Halo: Reach.
+Waiting up all night for GAME Aberystwyth to start selling copies of Halo 3 to grungers at the ungodly hour of 7 AM.
+Tearing off the cellophane and plunging red-eyed, straight into the heroic campaign after months of rumors, previews, screenshots, secrets, and lies.
 Hunting the truth, loving bees.

 And here we are again.
 The big one.
 The system-selling space opera, 60-frames-per-second show stealer, shattering showdown between Spartans and difficult middle child in 343 Industries' triple-A trilogy returns.
 The most anticipated video game on Xbox One since the system launched, and now the biggest launch title in the franchise's history, has hit the shelves.
 You can trade money for it and hold it in your trembling, clammy hands at long, long last.

 But despite the skin-prickles, the hyperbole, the eights, the nines, and the overwhelming fanfare created by this latest entry in gaming's own Star Wars saga, I'm disappointed to report that Halo 5: Guardians is in fact a bit of a mixed bag.